 - Room Full of Crazy: Sam decorates Mr. Kreeg's bedroom with a flaming pumpkin, and blood written across the walls and ceilings of the Ironic Nursery Tune.

-- Scary Scarecrows: He's dressed like one.
+- Scary Scarecrows: He's dressed like a scarecrow and is indeed intimidating and creepy.

-- Scary Stitches: His mask.
+- Scary Stitches: His mask has stitches for added creepiness.

 - The Reveal: He's a pumpkin-headed serial killer-like spirit of Halloween.